tonethar/IGME-430-Fall-2024/syllabus.md

 ---

 ## III.
 Instructor and Meeting Details
-- Instructor: Tony Jefferson
+- Instructor: Tony Jefferson ("Professor Jefferson" or "Tony" both work)
 - **IGME-430-02** - TR 6:30PM-7:45PM in GOL-2570
 - Contact: Slack DM (ONLY) -- here's [a link you can click to reach me easily](https://rit.enterprise.slack.com/user/@U01FESWS866).
      - Exception: If you need to copy someone else in, email me at tony@mail.rit.edu, but also send a Slack DM, so that I know to go look for it.
   - Office Location: GOL-2525 (IGM "Main Hall")
-  - Office hours:
+  - Office hours TBA
-    - In person: TR 3:45PM-4:45PM
-    - Other M-F days/times - probably in Slack - available by request

 ---